simomarsili/elss/README.md

 # parms start here
            1  0.36794536927277111      -0.38797251076999351       0.45155637053903591      ....
 ```
-A custom checkpoint file can be generated from a file containing user-defined parameters,
+Viceversa, a custom text file containing user-defined parameters can be used
-using the `-f` option.
+to generate a checkpoint file using the `-f` option.
 Given a valid input file <file> of parameters,
-the command `elss-pchk -f <file>` will generate a checkpoint file named `<file>.chk`.
+the command `elss-pchk -f <file>` will generate an unformatted checkpoint file named `<file>.chk`.

 The lines of a valid input file to `elss-pchk -f` will contain, in this order:
 - the number of features/variables in the system, NF